 The six-week program is held in the Fall during physical education class.
 Students learn how to use an exercise ball as a fitness tool and practice different ball exercises.
 Students receive their own exercise ball to take home and keep and are encouraged to share program information with their family.
 Research shows that families have the biggest influence on their child's health habits.
 Not only do we want the kids to move more, but we also want to get families involved and moving.
 By having an exercise ball at home, we hope that the students and family will use it and create new healthy habits together!
 A training guide - My Everyday Guide to Living Healthy - offers different ball exercises and tips about healthy eating and portion sizes.
 Students record their nutrition and physical activity in Journals and earn prizes for completing weekly journals and actively participating in gym class.
 At the end of the program, students complete an essay - "How I Am Living Healthy!"
 Winners are selected from each classroom and school.
-An awards celebration takes place in January, which invites family, friends and teachers to attend and an overall Knox County Crunch Out Winner is announced.
-Information about the 2019 program and photos from the awards celebration are now available online.
+The announcement of the 2020 essay winners and overall Knox County winning essay are available online.

 Photos from each of our Knox County Elementary schools who participated in the Fall 2018 Crunch Out program were shared online.

 An Evaluation of the Crunch Out Program was completed in Spring Semester of 2016 and again in Spring Semester of 2018 by Kenyon College students to help United Way and Crunch Out Partners strengthen the program.
 Check out a short video about their involvement!
 The 2016 Kenyon Evaluation and 2018 Kenyon Evaluation reports are also available for review.